Oman - Tips

 the two countries regularly exchange delegations.
 Oman is an active

-international and regional organizations, notably the Arab
+member in international and regional organizations, notably the Arab

 League and the